How to Personalize a Cold Email to Stand Out to a Customer Success Recruiter

 “Thank you for considering my application!
 I’m eager to explore how I can contribute to the success of [Company Name].
 Please let me know if we can set up a time to chat, or feel free to share any thoughts on my fit for the role.”

-This will give the Customer Success recruiter an explicit action.
+This will provide the Customer Success recruiter with a clear action.
 It will also engage them, making them more likely to complete your CTA.

 As a rule of thumb, strive to narrow your email down to 150~200 words.
 This is important as it makes your critical takeaways of what you have written very comprehensible.
 Apply with intent.
 Show relevant experience.
 Express excitement about the company.

-A summary of your experience helps the recruiter.
-It shows your message and your work and skills.
+A summary of your experience helps the recruiter understand your background.
+It showcases your message, work, and skills.
 Be professional but friendly.
 Use plain terms.
 Avoid confusing jargon.
 Be formal yet warm.
 It can help you connect with the recruiter.

-End with a polite, friendly closing.
-Thank them for their time and invite further discussion.
-This makes you more professional and increases the response.
-A short, professional email is more likely to be read.
+Close with a gracious and pleasant conclusion.
+Appreciate their time and ask them to please discuss more.
+This will make you seem more professional and also raise your response rate.
+A professional email with a short message will be read more.
 It will impress the Customer Success recruiter, increasing the chance of a positive response.

 “Thanks so much for taking the time to read this.
 I’d love to connect and talk more about how I can contribute to your customer success team.”